French Basque Country: Modern period

 The three Basque provinces still enjoyed considerable autonomy until the French Revolution suppressed it radically, as it did elsewhere in France, eventually creating the department of Basses-Pyrénées, half-Basque and half-Gascon (Béarn, a former sovereign territory).
-Louis XVI of France summoned the Estates General to discuss problems of state.
+Louis XVI summoned the Estates General to discuss problems of state.
 This assembly united the three estates: nobles, clerics, and the common people (the third estate).
 Third estate representatives of the Basque provinces attending the Estates-General of 1789 and the following national assemblies in Paris rejected the imposition of an alien political-administrative design, regarding the events with a blend of disbelief and indignation.
 The brothers Garat, representatives of Labourd, defended against a hostile audience the specificity of their province and that of the Basques, putting forward instead the establishment of a Basque department.
 However, eventually the brothers Garat from Labourd voted for the new design out of hopes to get a say in future political decisions.
-In 1790 the Lower Pyrenees department project arrived, uniting the ancient Basque countries with Béarn.
+In 1790, the Lower Pyrenees department project arrived, uniting the ancient Basque countries with Béarn.
 The reorganization favored the Bayonne bishopric that included the entire department (up to the Lescar and Oloron coasts that disappeared, and part of the Dax).

-The three Basque provinces were then shaken by traumatic events after the intervention of the French Convention army during the War of the Pyrenees (1793–95).
+The three Basque provinces were then shaken by traumatic events after the intervention of the French Convention Army during the War of the Pyrenees (1793–95).
 Besides prohibiting the native Basque language for public use, with Bertrand Barère even declaring that "fanaticism speaks Basque", an indiscriminate mass-deportation of civilians followed resulting in the expulsion from their homes of thousands and a death toll of approx. 1,600 in Labourd.